swiss-german-vs-german

 Feeling hungry, perhaps?
 Swiss German agrees; they have a specific word for a mid-morning snack:

 “Znüni.”
-Speaking of breakfast, Müesli, the cereal mixture, originated from Switzerland as well.
+Speaking of breakfast, Müesli, the cereal mixture, originated in Switzerland as well.
 And let’s not forget the famous “Röstigraben,” a humorous term inspired by the “rösti” potato dish, used in Switzerland to refer to the cultural boundaries between the German-speaking and French-speaking Swiss.

 These are the most evident differences that you will find when comparing Swiss German and German.
 If you are a German speaker, things should get easier with exposure to Swiss German.
 If you do not speak the language and want to learn, we recommend starting with learning Standard German first, as it is the basis for Swiss German.
 If all else fails, most people in Switzerland speak English, so you should be good.
 Best of luck!